auth0-samples/auth0-vue-samples/05-Authorization/README.md

 This file has two values, `AUTH0_AUDIENCE` and `AUTH0_DOMAIN`.
 If you download this sample from the quickstart page, the value for `AUTH0_DOMAIN` will be populated automatically, but you will still need to populate `AUTH0_AUDIENCE` manually.
 The value for `AUTH0_AUDIENCE` is the identifier used for an API that you create in the Auth0 dashboard.

 ## Run the Application

-The development server that comes with the Angular CLI can be used to serve the application.

 ```bash
 npm start